davidsemakula/mukutu-safe/README.md

 ## Instructions

+**NOTE:** ⚠ If some of your Safe apps are not loading, you may need to enable third-party cookies in your web browser's settings.
+You can do so by following [this guide](https://help.safe.global/en/articles/40797-why-do-i-need-to-enable-third-party-cookies-for-safe-apps) from the Safe team.

 ### For End users

 #### Option 1: Add Mukutu Router as a custom Safe app using a wizard